BretHudson/web-hot-reloader/README.md

 In my project, there is a `/css` folder containing all the CSS files.
 (See: [Current limitations](#current-limitations))

-To initialize the hot loader for this directory, we can type the following:
+To initialize the hot reloader for this directory, we can type the following:

 ```cmd
 node app C:\xampp\app\brethudson\css